SirPryderi/SimOrbit/README.md

 * index, that will allow you to drive a little red particle in the void of space.
 * cosmos, that feature multiplanetary simulation.
 The two will be eventually merged so that you can move from one planet to another.

-# Live previews
+# Live preview

-* [Click here](http://sirpryderi.github.io/space.fwd/) for a live preview of the current development state.
+* [Click here](http://sirpryderi.github.io/SimOrbit/) for a live preview of the current development state.
 Enjoy!
-* [Very Early 3D preview](http://goo.gl/O3JNNF) you may need a towel to go further

 # Controls
 You can take off that red particle using ```[spacebar]```.
 Use the arrows to apply impulses and alter the particle trajectory.